Nursing Program | ABSN

 Born and raised in North Dakota.
 Married with 3 daughters and 2 grandchildren.

-Dr. Smythe-Padgham joined Concordia University Irvine from the American University of Health Sciences (AUHS), where she served as Assistant Dean/Nursing Instructor.
+Dr. Smythe-Padgham joined Concordia University Irvine in 2017 and serves as the Assistant Dean and Director of Nursing.
 She began her career as a labor and delivery nurse over 25 years ago.
-She worked as a women’s health nurse practitioner in both private and community care settings for 17 years in Orange and Los Angeles counties and practiced in primarily underserved communities in order to serve the needs of women, mothers and babies.
-In 2009, she began her career in academia as a nursing faculty member at AUHS.
-There, she became an the Assistant Dean in 2012, served as Interim Dean in 2015, and continued serving as Assistant Dean/Nursing Instructor through early 2017.
-Dr. Smythe-Padgham is active in the community and has participated in food giveaways, toy giveaways and health fairs.
+She went on to attain her Masters of Science in Nursing and Women’s Health Nurse Practitioner license in 1992 and worked in both private and community care settings in Orange and Los Angeles counties practicing primarily in underserved communities in order to serve the needs of women, mothers and babies.
+In 2009, she began her career in academia as a nursing faculty member.
+During her tenure, she served as an Assistant Dean and Interim Dean.
+She now proudly serves as the Assistant Dean/Director of Nursing in the Concordia Department of Nursing.

 Acquired a Bachelors of Science in Nursing from the University of Rhode Island, Cum Laude.
 Earned a Masters of Science in Nursing from Walden University with a specialty in Nursing Education.
 Graduated recently from Union University with a Doctorate in Nursing Practice.